davemasilungan/davemasilungan/README.md

 <br/><br/>

-## 👋 Hello!
+## 👋 Hi & Welcome!
 I'm a QA and Software Engineer with 5+ years of experience.
-Worked on large enterprise products, startup ventures, and an award-winning publication.
+I've worked on large enterprise products, startup ventures, and an award-winning publication.
 Familiar with both remote, and in-office roles.
-Always seeking to take ownership of the project and exceed expectations.
+Always seeking to take ownership of the project, exceed expectations, and produce high-quality software experiences.

 <br/><br/>